Best Viewed at least with a 1366 x 768 screen resolution This web uses these fonts among others. You should download them; they're cool!

 "Anything hand crafted is far more valuable than anything made by a machine.
 A hand crafted item contains not only the base ingredients but a part of someone's life, their psyche and their dreams."

-Aug 2023 Update: NEW ORDERS!
-Turnaround shortened to 6-8 weeks; and I'm very busy!
+Sep 2024 Update: Attn: NEW ORDERS!
+Turnaround reduced to 6-8 weeks; but I'm still very busy!
 Get your orders in now!

 Please check my Etsy Store to see what I have in stock for immediate shipping!